mjordan/larkm/README.md

 ## Metadata support

 larkm supports the [Electronic Resource Citation](https://www.dublincore.org/groups/kernel/spec/) (ERC) metadata format expressed in ANVL syntax.
-Note that larkm accepts the raw values provided by the client and does not validate or format the values in any way.
+Note that larkm accepts the raw values provided by the client and does not validate or format the values against any schema.

 If the default "where" ERC metadata is an empty string (as illustrated in the configuration data above), larkm assigns the ARK's target value to it.